 You can buy a 24 hour monorail pass for $13 (single ride and multiday passes are available too) which you can screenshot with your phone for easy comings and goings.
 I usually buy them ahead of time, since sometimes the kiosks are broken and the station does not have attendants available all the time.
 You can use the tickets any time, and do not have to buy them for specific days.
 They “start” the first time you scan at the turnstyle.

-# 217 – Gomorrah – I included the Gomorrah in this entry due to the resemblance to the Sahara, which was likely one of its inspirations.
+# 217 – Gomorrah – I included the Gomorrah in this entry due to the resemblance to the Sahara.
 In our world, the Hotel Sahara opened in 1952, featuring the same African Sahara theme as seen in-game.
-Today it has a more sophisticated gold and white Deus-Ex Human Revolution sort of feel to it, which is likely why I like to stay there.
+Today it has a more sophisticated gold and white Deus-Ex Human Revolution sort of feel to it, which may be why I like it so much.
 The new sign looks like those “S” patterns we all drew in junior high school.

 A lot of Gomorrah’s exterior and interior look similar to the old Sahara, including the decor, theme, building structure, and exterior signage.